 The invoice is due based on the credit terms.

 Collection against invoice comes in as per the terms.
-If the payment is delayed, the customer may be flagged for delayed payment and that may come up as a point in the credit check against the next order from the customer.
-In case of delay in payment, the customer may be charged interest.
+If the payment is delayed, the customer may be flagged for delayed payment, which may come up as a point in the credit check against the next order from the customer.
+In case of a delay in payment, the customer may be charged interest.

 A good ERP system will automate many of the above steps.
 Of the above, what is it that you can expect from your ERP?
 Given below is the detailing of how this can be well handled by an ERP system.